karmacoma-eth/ethblockart-fee-splitting/README.md

 ```
   EthBlockArt fee splitting
     ✅ should not deploy BlockArtVault without a valid BlockStyle address
-    ✅ should deploy BlockArtVault successfully with a valid BlockStyle address (48ms)
+    ✅ should deploy BlockArtVault successfully with a valid BlockStyle address (43ms)
-    ✅ should support updating minTreasuryFeeBasisPoints
+    ✅ should support updating minTreasuryFeeBasisPoints (52ms)

+  when factory address is not set
+    ✅ should not accept calls to depositAndSplit
+    ✅ should not accept calls to depositToTreasury

+  when calling setFactoryAddress
+    ✅ should not accept calls from random user
+    ✅ should not set it to 0x0
+    ✅ should let the owner set it to a valid address

   when calling depositAndSplit
+    ✅ should not accept calls that don't come from the factory address
+    ✅ should not accept calls with an invalid styleId
     ✅ should not accept styleFeeBasisPoints = -1
     ✅ should not accept styleFeeBasisPoints > 10000
     ✅ should not accept charityFeeBasisPoints = -1
     ✅ should not accept charityFeeBasisPoints > 10000
     ✅ should not accept styleFeeBasisPoints + charityFeeBasisPoints too big for minTreasuryFeeBasisPoints
     ✅ should not accept calls with no value
-    ✅ should support sending everything to the treasury (39ms)
+    ✅ should support sending everything to the treasury
     ✅ should support sending everything to the artist (minus minTreasuryFeeBasisPoints)
-    ✅ should support sending everything to charity (minus minTreasuryFeeBasisPoints) (38ms)
+    ✅ should support sending everything to charity (minus minTreasuryFeeBasisPoints)
     ✅ should support arbitrary splits like 40% each to charity and artist, 20% to treasury
     ✅ should support arbitrary splits when the value can't be nicely split